nic-dgl104-winter-2024/BasranS-AI-project/README.md

-# BasranS-AI-project
-## Simply Eats - Online Food Ordering App
+# Simply Eats - Online Food Ordering App
-Simply Eats is an online food ordering app developed using MIT App Inventor.
-This application allows users to explore local restaurants, view menus, select items with associated prices,.
+Welcome to Simply Eats, the go-to app for hassle-free and convenient food ordering!
+Developed on MIT App Inventor, This app is designed to simplify the way you order delicious meals without the need for complicated location tracking.
+Our app is centered around the MIT CloudDB, ensuring seamless data management and enhanced user experience.
+Simply Eats allows users to explore local restaurants, view menus, select items with associated prices,.

 ## IMPORTANT NOTE
 Ensure that the app has necessary device permissions for optimal functionality.